slbailey/Retrovue/documentation/README.md

 ## 🎬 What is Retrovue?

+Retrovue is a **retro-inspired IPTV simulation system** designed to recreate the authentic experience of scheduled broadcast television.
+It is built on a **media-first foundation** where everything begins with a physical media file, and rich metadata is layered on top to create a comprehensive broadcast TV experience.

+### **Media-First Architecture**
+Retrovue's core philosophy centers around the **media-first approach**:
+- **Physical Foundation**: Every piece of content must have an actual playable media file as its foundation
+- **Logical Wrappers**: Content items (movies, episodes, bumpers, commercials, etc.) are logical wrappers around media files
+- **Metadata Layering**: Rich metadata is layered on top of the media file without modifying the original
+- **Playback Guarantee**: Every scheduled item can be played because it has a verified media file

+### **Network-Grade IPTV System**
-Retrovue is a **network-grade IPTV system** that simulates a realistic broadcast TV station experience.
-Think of it as your own personal cable TV network that can serve multiple viewers simultaneously.
+Retrovue functions as a **network-grade IPTV system** that simulates a realistic broadcast TV station experience.
+Think of it as your own personal cable TV network that can serve multiple viewers simultaneously with professional-grade features and reliability.

 ### The Big Picture